Stponnada/litelelo/sql.txt

 GRANT ALL ON TABLE "public"."bookmarks" TO "anon";
 GRANT ALL ON TABLE "public"."bookmarks" TO "authenticated";
 GRANT ALL ON TABLE "public"."bookmarks" TO "service_role";

+GRANT ALL ON TABLE "public"."campus_place_images" TO "anon";
+GRANT ALL ON TABLE "public"."campus_place_images" TO "authenticated";
+GRANT ALL ON TABLE "public"."campus_place_images" TO "service_role";